doing-hacking/godoc-custom-fork/README.md

 ## Install

-The easiest way to install this godoc fork into your actual workflow is to delete the $GOPATH/bin/godoc folder and replace it with the contents of this folder.
-Keep in mind with will make your Go repository inconsistent. (as godoc is packaged with the official go repo)
+The easiest way to install this godoc fork into your actual workflow is to delete the $GOPATH/src/golang.org/x/tools/godoc folder and replace it with the contents of this folder.
+Keep in mind, this will make your Go repository inconsistent. (as godoc is packaged with the official go repo)

 ```
 mkdir -p ~/repos && cd ~/repos